 The visual enhancements began to become more obvious to me, particularly with the advancements made to the lighting engine.
 MSFS 2020 continues to impress me to this day, so the fact that the visual fidelity of MSFS 2024 got a reaction out of me at all was a bit surprising.
 However, I would be even more stunned with my next test flight.

-I backed out from my session with the F15, again very seamlessly, and then slid over to central Florida, above River Ranch.
+I backed out from my session with the F/A-18, again very seamlessly, and spun the globe over to central Florida, above River Ranch.
 With the Piper X-Cub selected, I was quickly gliding above this gorgeous area of the Sunshine State baked in the golden glow of a vivid sunrise.
+This whole transition took under a minute!

 Here is where my jaw dropped, as the lighting simply overpowered the scene in an amazing glow.
 The shading of the landscape below and atmospheric scattering piercing through the clouds made everything look quite believable.
 I showed my wife the scene, and even she was gobsmacked by its beauty.

 Back in the early days of Microsoft Flight Simulator 2020, this just so happened to be one of the first flights I conducted in that sim.
-So, to come back to the same area in the same aircraft in this new sim and be impressed all over again proves to me wholeheartedly that Asobo has absolutely cooked.
+So, coming back to the same area in the same aircraft in this new sim and being impressed all over again proves to me wholeheartedly that Asobo has absolutely cooked.

 But, of course, I couldn’t stop here.
 A big part of Microsoft Flight Simulator 2024’s laundry list of improvements is that the ground environment has been given an extensive facelift.